-We hold or in-license registered trademarks in the United States for "Veracyte," "Afirma," "Percepta," "Envisia," "Prosigna," "Lymphmark," "Decipher," "GRID," "HalioDx," "Immunoscore," "Brightplex," "Immunosign," and the Veracyte logo.
+We hold or in-license registered trademarks in the United States for "Veracyte," "Afirma," "Percepta," "Envisia," "Prosigna," "Lymphmark," "Decipher," "GRID," "HalioDx," "Immunoscore," "Brightplex," "Immunosign," "TMExplore," and the Veracyte logo.
+"C2i Genomics," "C2Inform," and "C2Intelligence" are trademarks acquired through the C2i acquisition and are pending registration with the USPTO.
 We also hold registered trademarks in various jurisdictions outside of the United States.